This series is currently being updated ahead of its publication as a book on Kindle.

 And as the evening papers rolled off the press, there was another piece of good news.
 Aston Villa had been held 1-1 away to Derby.
 Arsenal’s lead was extended.

 But Villa had not given up, and on the same day Aston Villa beat Blackpool 4-1.
-Nothing was the slightest bit certain.
+Nothing in this most exciting of seasons was the slightest bit certain.

 Here are Arsenal’s results for the month’s games in summary